Senmori/Build-Tools-Suite/README.md

 ## TODO

-Actually implement a logging solution.
-Sysout is horrible.
-- Slf4j or Log4j.
-Either is compatible with Lombok.

-Externalize all strings so it's easier to update them in the future.
-(i.e. the s3 amazon link for downloading minecraft jars)
-- Have settings tab; make all settings configurable.
-- Save git/maven install locations so we don't have to keep trying to install them.
+Create Tab for settings.
+ - Edit/Save settings.
+ - Cannot Save while building a project.
+ - Input verification for certain fields (directories)

 Compile project specific jars, like CraftBukkit OR Spigot.

+Create Tab for downloading certain Minecraft Jars.
+ - Use new launchermeta link.
+ - Cache versions (up to what version?)
+     - Only cache what a user has downloaded?
+ - Choose between client/server?

-Implement some kind of versioning system to talk with Spigot to tell when BuildTools is out of date.
-(Possibly self-updating?)
+Implement some kind of versioning system to talk with Spigot to tell when BuildToolSuite is out of date.
-- Idea: Notify when newer version is available if connected to internet.
+- Notify when newer version is available *if* connected to internet.
 Otherwise no alert.

-Redesign how tasks are submitted and called.
-Ideally a builder-type method is called to schedule tasks.
-That class(?) should check if the running task is complete before running the next task.
-If a user wants to run concurrent tasks they can schedule that task on another thread via ExecutorService impl.
-- TaskChain like way of submitting tasks.